 Can Breast Augmentation Be Done Under Local Anesthesia?

-In the overwhelming majority of cases, Dr. Jewell prefers to perform breast augmentation while the patient is under local anesthesia with IV sedation.
-He has used this approach safely and successfully for more than 30 years.
+In the overwhelming majority of cases, our surgeons prefer to perform breast augmentation while the patient is under local anesthesia with IV sedation.
+Dr. Jewell has used this approach safely and successfully for more than 30 years.
 In general, our patients find this approach to be more comfortable and convenient for them, and many are relieved to learn that they don’t have to be “put under with an intubation tube down their throat.”
 After surgery, patients typically feel more like themselves faster than they would if they’d undergone general anesthesia.

 Which Incision Is Best for Breast Augmentation?

-In most cases, Dr. Jewell makes an incision beneath the breast, along the inframammary fold.
+In most cases, our surgeons make incisions beneath the breast, along the inframammary fold.
 It is the preferred incision for most patients and physicians because:

 What’s Better Over or Under the Muscle Placement for Breast Implants?

 Multiple factors go into determining the best implant placement, including the amount of existing breast tissue, the patient’s lifestyle, and the degree of sagging.
-In general, Dr. Jewell uses the following implant placements:
+In general, Dr. Jewell and Dr. Najafian use the following implant placements:

-- For women with a moderate amount of existing breast tissue, Dr. Jewell likes to place the implant beneath a thin layer of fascia on top of the chest muscle using a “subfascial” placement.
+For women with a moderate amount of existing breast tissue, our surgeons like to place the implant beneath a thin layer of fascia on top of the chest muscle using a “subfascial” placement.
 This placement usually results in a relatively brief recuperation and can reduce the risk of changes in the shape of the breast after surgery.

-- For women with very little natural breast tissue, Dr. Jewell often recommends a placement partially behind the chest muscle, called a “bi-planar” or “dual plane” placement.
+For women with very little natural breast tissue, our surgeons often recommend a placement partially behind the chest muscle, called a “bi-planar” or “dual plane” placement.
 Although this placement requires a slightly longer recuperation, it can help reduce the risk of some complications, such as visible rippling and palpation.

 How Is Breast Augmentation Performed?

-Dr. Jewell performs breast augmentation as an outpatient procedure at his on-site, accredited surgery center.
-After he makes the incision, Dr. Jewell creates a pocket within the breast for the implant.
+Our surgeons perform breast augmentation as an outpatient procedure at his on-site, accredited surgery center.
+After he makes the incision, the surgeon creates a pocket within the breast for the implant.
 Once he has placed the implants, he evaluates them for symmetry before closing the incisions.
 After a brief period of observation, patients are discharged to the care of a trusted friend or family member.
 Patients who do not live in the area will need to spend one night in Eugene as they will be seen the day after surgery.

-As you heal, your breasts may appear swollen, tight, or high on your chest.
-This is a normal response; your implants will eventually soften and drop to more natural-looking positions.
+Initially, your breasts may appear swollen, tight, or high on your chest.
+This is a normal response; your implants will eventually soften and lower to more a natural-looking shape and position.

 Common Questions About Breast Augmentation

-What makes Dr. Jewell the right choice for breast augmentation?
+What makes Jewell Plastic Surgery the right choice for breast augmentation?

 Dr. Jewell has a wealth of knowledge, having participated in multiple FDA studies over the past 23 years on silicone, round, shaped, and cohesive gel implants.
 He is a pioneer, educator, and worldwide expert in breast augmentation.
 As an associate professor at OHSU, he teaches techniques in breast augmentation both in the United States and internationally.
 Breast augmentation outcomes from the Jewell Plastic Surgery Center support a high level of patient satisfaction and a low rate of complications.
 This has been validated in the peer-reviewed scientific publication Aesthetic Surgery Journal.